-A good Minestrone Soup is almost like the perfect meal, isn’t it?
+A good Hearty Minestrone Soup is almost like the perfect meal, isn't it?

-Something about all those greens, beans, and veggies swimming together in an Italian tomato broth…mmm perfect.
-I think this was one of my very first soups I made when I became a Brand New Vegan, and it’s still one of my favorites.
+Something about all those veggies, beans, and pasta swimming together in an Italian tomato broth…mmm perfect.
+I think this was one of the very first soups I made when I became a Brand New Vegan, and it's still one of my favorites.

-According to Wikipedia, Minestrone is now known in Italy as belonging to the style of cooking called “cucina povera” – which literally translates as “poor kitchen”.
+According to Wikipedia, Minestrone is known in Italy as belonging to the style of cooking called "Cucina Povera" - which literally translates as "poor kitchen".

-If this is what the poor peasants ate, I say let those rich nobles enjoy their artery clogging meats and cheeses, because to me, this looks delicious, not to mention healthy!
+If this is what it means to be poor - I say take my money!
+Because to me, this looks delicious, not to mention super healthy!

 Hearty Minestrone Soup